jaaphuls/TrafficControlBoys/README.md

 # Rush hour project

-This project consist of solving various Rush Hour puzzels.
-There are 2 types of cars, there are cars that cover two spaces on the board and there are trucks that cover 3 spaces on the board.
-The puzzle is solved when the red car is moved out the exit in the board by shifting the cars and truck out of the path of the red car.
-It is not possible to move one car over the other car or pick it up.
-It is really hard to decide if one move is helpfull to do or if it just makes it worse.
-All of the results we collected are listed in the results folder and some insights are given in the [results README](https://github.com/jaaphuls/TrafficControlBoys/blob/main/code/results/README.md).
+This project consists of solving various Rush Hour puzzles.
+On the game board, there are 2 types of vehicles: cars, that occupy two spaces, and trucks, that occupy 3 spaces on the board.
+The puzzle is solved when the red car is moved through the exit on the board by shifting the cars and truck out of the path of the red car.
+It is not possible to move one car over the other car or to pick it up. t can be very difficult to decide whether a move will bring you closer to the solution or further away.
+All the results we have collected are listed in the results folder and some insights are provided in the [results README](https://github.com/jaaphuls/TrafficControlBoys/blob/main/code/results/README.md).
 The goal is to create an algorithm that solves the puzzels in as few steps as possible as displayed in the image below.

 ![RushHour2](https://user-images.githubusercontent.com/98396172/211304990-5ac416e4-6c5f-41ac-90bc-79ca68478e87.jpeg)